ShakiraCasusi/ReRead/README.md

 - Implement real checkout with backend
 - Payment Gateway Integration
 - Improved structure of codes (Still reviewing; also used Prettier VSCode Extension)

-**How To Run Locally**

-1. Open this folder in VS Code or your editor.
-2. Ensure the backend is running.
-3. Run `npm start` to launch the frontend server.

-Windows PowerShell quick start (from project root):

-- Live Server: use the VS Code extension.
-- To delete old batchfile docs (local cleanup), run the removal command provided below.

 ---